bash Is Not sh

 TL;DR

-If you need bashisms, use #!/usr/bin/env bash
+If you need bashisms, use #!/usr/bin/env bash.

-, make sure your code can run on an sh
+If you want to use #!/bin/sh, make sure your code can run on an sh

-implementation other than bash
+implementation other than bash!

-, or the Bourne Shell, was a shell first introduced in 1977 with
+sh, or the Bourne Shell, was a shell first introduced in 1977 with

 Research UNIX 7, from Bell labs.

-was written by Stephen Bourne, as a replacement for earlier UNIX shells.
+sh was written by Stephen Bourne, as a replacement for earlier UNIX shells.

-takes much of its syntax from ALGOL68, a programming language first
+sh takes much of its syntax from ALGOL68, a programming language first

 introduced in 1968.
 While most folks have never written a line of ALGOL68,